B05901022/BME_Final_Project_ChestXRay/README.md

 * PIL

 ## 0. Dataset
-[CheXpert](https://arxiv.org/abs/1901.07031) is one of the largest chest x-ray image dataset to date, which contains 224316 chest radiographs of 65240 patients.
+[CheXpert](https://arxiv.org/abs/1901.07031) is one of the largest chest x-ray image dataset to date, which contains 224,316 chest radiographs of 65,240 patients.
 For gaining access to the CheXpert dataset, please send registration to [StanfordML 's website](https://stanfordmlgroup.github.io/competitions/chexpert/).
-The dataset we used here is the smaller dataset which is 11 GB, but might be improved if you use the larger version.
+The dataset we used here is the smaller dataset but might be improved if you use the larger version.
 After downloading the dataset, you can change the directory description in `config/` and `validation.py` to easily fit your own environment.

 ## 1. Train a model from scratch